-Child benefit is a tax-free benefit; although since 7 January 2013, if you have adjusted net income over a certain threshold for a tax year, you may have to pay a tax charge, the High Income Child Benefit Charge.
-From 6 April 2024, the minimum threshold was increased to £60,000.
+Child benefit is a tax-free benefit; although since 7 January 2013, if you have adjusted net income over £50,000, you may have to pay a tax charge, the High Income Child Benefit Charge.
 You can claim child benefit if you are responsible for a child under 16, or if a young person (up to the age of 20) you are responsible for is, or has recently been, in certain types of education or training.

-The High Income Child Benefit Charge applies where you have, or a partner who lives with you has, adjusted net income over the threshold for a tax year and
+The High Income Child Benefit Charge applies where you, or your partner who lives with you, have adjusted net income over £50,000 and

-- you or they receive child benefit; or - someone else gets child benefit for a child living with you, but they contribute at least the amount of the child benefit towards the child's upkeep (and neither they nor their partner are liable to the charge themselves).
+- you or they receive child benefit; or - someone else gets child benefit for a child living with you, but they contribute at least the amount of the child benefit towards the child's upkeep.

 Those who are affected by the charge can choose to continue receiving child benefit and pay the charge or they can make an election to stop payments of child benefit, so they do not have to pay the charge.
-You can find out more about this on our website.
+You can find out more about this on our LITRG website.